pradeep-kumar-1705807/dsa-notes/queue/pattern-type.md

 The queue pattern uses a FIFO (First-In-First-Out) data structure, often for level-order traversal or scheduling tasks.

-- **When to Use**: Problems involving breadth-first search, task scheduling, or order of processing.
-- **Key Insight**: Enqueue and dequeue elements to process them in order.
-- **Example Problems:**
+## Problem Patterns in Queue

+- **Level Order Traversal (Basic)**
   - Binary Tree Level Order Traversal
+  - N-ary Tree Level Order Traversal

+- **Breadth-First Search (BFS) (Basic/Intermediate)**
   - Number of Islands (BFS)
+  - Shortest Path in Binary Matrix
+  - Word Ladder

-  - Sliding Window Maximum (using deque)
+- **Sliding Window Maximum (using deque) (Intermediate/Advanced)**
+  - Sliding Window Maximum

+- **Task Scheduling / Order of Processing (Intermediate/Advanced)**
   - Course Schedule
+  - Course Schedule II
-- **General Approach:**
+  - Task Scheduler

+## General Approach
 1. Use a queue to store elements to be processed.
 2. Enqueue new elements as they are discovered.
 3. Dequeue and process elements in FIFO order.